The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 • Decent cable management so airflow is not blocked by spaghetti

-Important: These are complete, locked builds, the parts are chosen to work together.
+Important: These are complete, locked builds.
+The parts are chosen to work together.
 Pick the build that matches your budget and vibe, then buy what is in that build.
-No mixing parts across builds unless you know exactly why you are doing it.
+Do not mix parts across builds unless you know exactly why you are doing it.

 Build 1: The Absolute Monster (No Compromises)